-- 1. Development which is for the following uses is acceptable in principle: - a) Uses directly related to the existing use of the site or which sustain the viability of the existing use of the site, or - b) Community-based recreation or sports facilities ancillary to the existing use of the site, or - Environmental improvements which enhance the site's environmental quality or green infrastructure benefits. - 2.
-Development of the site must retain key green infrastructure and minimise harm to the historic environment and its setting the heritage characteristics of the site.
+- 1. Development which is for the following uses is acceptable in principle: - a) Uses directly related to the existing use of the site or which sustain the viability of the existing use of the site; or - b) Community-based recreation or sports facilities ancillary to the existing use of the site; or - c) Environmental improvements which enhance the site's environmental quality or green infrastructure benefits. - 2.
+Development must retain key green infrastructure and the heritage characteristics of the site.